 Again, although Boulder is without gay-specific bars, there are some hangouts in town with strong LGBT followings, and just about everywhere you'll encounter a welcoming vibe.
 Just east of downtown, the Walnut Cafe (3073 Walnut St., 303-447-2315) has long been popular with the gay set for brunch and lunch, and at night, the Bitter Bar (9th and Walnut St., 303-442-3050), the taproom at Avery Brewing (5763 Arapahoe Ave., east of downtown, 303-440-4324), and Proto's Pizza (4670 Broadway, north of downtown, 720-565-1050) are all very supportive of Boulder's gay community.

 OutBoulder also organizes Longmont Gay Pride, which takes place nearby in the community of Longmont in late June - the event next year is expected take place in late June 2017.

 Boulder Gay Resources

+For more information on the gay scene in Boulder as well as in nearby Denver, take a look at the excellent LGBT newspaper OutFront Colorado as well as the above-mentioned website, OutBoulder.
 Also have a look at the Visit Boulder website, which is produced by the city's official tourism organization.
 And also look to the GLBT travel page at the Denver CVB's Website for more on travel in the region.